 Vote will show Georgia as swing state or extend GOP control

 The most competitive election cycle in decades could confirm Georgia as a swing state or leave Republicans still in control.
-After weeks of early balloting, voters on Tuesday will finish deciding whether the state awards its electoral votes to Democrat Joe Biden or again supports President Donald Trump.
+After weeks of early balloting, voters will finish deciding Tuesday whether the state awards its electoral votes to Democrat Joe Biden or again supports President Donald Trump.

 Also closely contested are two U.S. Senate races and House races in the 6th and 7th Congressional Districts in the Atlanta suburbs.

-Perdue casts Ossoff, who owns a documentary film company and lost a hugely expensive House special election in 2016, as backing a “radical socialist agenda.”
-Ossoff portrays Perdue as a “corrupt” Washington insider, saying the former CEO improperly sold stocks after a private briefing on the COVID-19 pandemic.
-Perdue says he was cleared of any wrongdoing.
-Libertarian Shane Hazel is also running.

 The second race is a special election for the remaining two years of a term originally won by now-retired Sen. Johnny Isakson.
-Kelly Loeffler, a wealthy Republican businesswoman, was appointed to the seat, and she and her husband have spent tens of millions of dollars trying to defend it in a field of 20 candidates.
-Other top contenders include Republican U.S. Rep. Doug Collins and Democrat Raphael Warnock.

-Collins is a four-term congressman from northeast Georgia and staunch defender of President Donald Trump.
-Warnock is pastor of the Atlanta church where the Rev. Martin Luther King Jr. preached and is trying to become Georgia’s first Black U.S. senator.
+Kelly Loeffler, a wealthy Republican businesswoman, was appointed to the seat, and she is defending it in a field of 20 candidates.
+Other top contenders include Republican U.S. Rep. Doug Collins and Democrat Raphael Warnock, pastor of the Atlanta church where the Rev. Martin Luther King Jr. preached.

 In either Senate race, if no candidate wins more that 50% of the vote, a runoff election will be held Jan 5. between the top two finishers.